tomrcc/docsycannon-docs/content/en/about/_index.md

     color: primary
     height: auto
     text: >-
+      This is the technical documentation for DocsyCannon.
+DocsyCannon is a Hugo template based on the popular Docsy theme, meant to be filled out using the CloudCannon CMS.<br><br>DocsyCannon is aimed to make the creation of technincal documentation sites easy and accessible regardless of whether you are a developer or an editor.
+    heading: What is DocsyCannon?
+    id:
+  - _bookshop_name: section/lead
+    color: dark
+    height: auto
+    text: >-
       A technical documentation site is a website that your users can visit to find the documentation for your technical project.
 Your documentation set contains all the information you think your users might need to engage